vbatools/UserForms-Class-TextBox-Masks-VBA/README.md

 # VBA TextBox Masks Class

-**clsTextboxMask** is a powerful VBA class that allows creating text fields with input masks in Excel and other Office applications.
+**clsTextboxMask** is a powerful VBA class that allows creating textboxes with input masks in Excel and other Office applications.
 It provides input validation, placeholder display, and visual indication of field fill status.

 ## Screenshots